 The original trailer sells the show as a raucous comedy, which is probably the right way to go.
 In the trailer, the clip of Sidney falling from Daphne’s car is uncut — the feature cuts some frames so that he zips out of sight.
 I’ve always loved the original art for this film, the cartoon of Alec Guinness running.
 It reminds me of a book of beautifully inked 1950s Punch cartoons I had as a child.

-I was an editorial aide for FILMEX in 1975 (or was it 1976?) when they put on a Science Fiction Marathon that lasted an entire weekend.
+I was an editorial aide for FILMEX in 1976 when they put on a Science Fiction Marathon that lasted an entire weekend.
 Besides enjoying so many pictures in perfect studio prints, the highlight was meeting a couple of directors that came by to see how their older pictures were received.
 Robert Wise told me that his The Day the Earth Stood Still was filmed not far from where we were standing, the Century City Plitt Theaters screening venue.
 Alexander Mackendrick came as well, and watched happily as the crowd laughed at The Man in the White Suit.
 He taught locally for many years, so a generation of film students knows him far better than I ever did.
 But I’ll never forget the look of satisfaction and pride in his face.

 Reviewed by Glenn Erickson

 Reference: Alec Guinness: The Films by Kenneth Von Gunden